morais90/quadro/docs/mcp.md

 ## Next steps

-Try creating a task through your AI assistant.
-See if it fits your workflow.
-Adjust your phrasing to find what feels natural.
+Try creating a task with some requirements, then ask your AI to help you implement it.
+See if having specs your AI can read fits your workflow.